qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - why is it that spammed emails do not get automatically sent to the spam box
 - no auto spam and nothing to stop spam
 - how do i check for spam email done see a spam box
-- where is the option of adding mail to spam if its not there please add working spam tbsp
+- where is the option of adding mail to spam if its not there please add working spam restrictions
 - needs spam folder
 - i how can i have all spam on my listing
-- when spam is deleted the of spam still remains but not tbsp
+- when spam is deleted the spam still remains but not messages
 - please secure my email address from spam
 - more issues with spam. there is no block or mark as spam button in emails. also in spam folders there are no report not spam or not junk buttons to unmark emails as spam.so those are needed along with the all spam folder. basically the only thing wrong with this app is spam filtering and sorting.
 - had some emails go into spam that were not spam could not find how to mark them as not spam then moved them to inbox but subsequent replies continued to go to spam box